ruuda/miniserver/README.md

 networking to work.
 If you use `systemd-networkd`, networking might work out of the box.

+## Deploying

+Steps for manual deployment to a CoreOS server.
+It is recommended to instead encode these steps in your Ignition config.

+ * Copy `miniserver.img` to `/var/lib/images/miniserver/latest`.
+This path will
+   allow for automatic updates using [Tako][tako] later.
+ * Copy `nginx.service` to `/etc/systemd/system/nginx.service`.
+ * Create `/var/log/nginx` and `chown` it to `nobody:nobody`.
+This directory will be mounted read-write inside the unit's chroot.
+ * Create `/var/www` and put your static site in there.
+This directory will be mounted read-only inside the unit's chroot.
+ * Create `/etc/nginx/sites-enabled/` and put at least one Nginx configuration file in there.
+Files in that directory will be loaded by the master config.
+ * `systemctl start nginx`.

 ## License

 The code in this repository is licensed under the